bsodmike/crustyengineer.com/content/blog/2025-06-26-fixed-precision-calculations.md

 I also found a great quote from the author of `fastnum`:

 > the primary purpose of this library – to provide strictly accurate precision with no round-off errors, within the rules of the decimal number system.
 Naturally, it offers no particular advantage for general rational numbers.
 In fact, in any numeral system (e.g., base-2, base-10, or base-16), there will always be fractions that can't be represented with a finite number of digits.
->
-> The key point is that working with decimal numbers follows intuitive rules familiar to everyone from school.
-For example, we all understand that 1/3 = 0.333333...(3) and that rounding is eventually inevitable.
-However, the fact that 0.1, when written down in a notebook, might turn into something like 0.10000000000001 in calculations – puzzles many people, because in the real world, we neither interact with the binary number system nor write numbers in it.

 ## Github